dynamist/subgit/docs/revision-branch.md

       branch: master
 ```

-This will clone the git repo and for each `sgit update` you make after the intiail clone, it will do a `git pull` on the given branch to move your clone to the latest commit on this branch.
+This will clone the git repo and for each `sgit update` you make after the initial clone, it will do a git pull on the given branch to move your clone to the latest commit on this branch.

-In the case you change the branch to a new one, it will fetch the latest commits for that other branch and do a `git checkout` of it locally.
+In the case you change the branch to a new one, it will fetch the latest commits for that other branch and do a git checkout of it locally.

 ## CLI